 - Unable to quit

 - Situations worsening

 Depending on how many of the above criteria that you meet, the worse that your addiction is.
 For instance, if only one or two of the criteria are relevant to your own personal situation, then you only have a mild addiction.
 However, if you meet the vast majority of them, then it is likely that you have a serious problem that you need to address.

 For those individuals with a severe level of addiction based on the addiction spectrum, then getting treatment in order to get sober is something that they really need to do.
 If they are to successfully overcome their addiction to a particular substance(s), then they not only need to remove their physical dependency on it but need to also look at the behavioral issues behind it.

 The process of going ‘cold turkey’ will not fix the psychological side of their addiction.
 It is for this reason that the process of recovery from having an addiction needs to include changing thought processes, feelings, and even behaviors.
 These things cannot be done without the help of a qualified professional.

 In order to rid yourself of a physical dependency on the substance(s) that you are addicted to, you need to completely rid them from your system by performing a full-body detox.
 Doing this is much safer when performed within a medical setting, rather than done yourself at home.
 This is because professionals will be on hand to help you with any of the symptoms of withdrawal that you may experience.

-This is why it is so important to go to a rehabilitation center.
+This is why it is so important to go to a rehabilitation center in Delaware.
 There you can get all of the specialist help that you require so that you kick the habit for good and that there are no relapses.
 However, this can be an expensive thing to do, leaving some people wondering how to pay for rehab in the first place.